 This automated process can also help fill any gaps due to formatting changes or misreads between the provider and the payer.
 All of the above help to speed up the payment process and notify all parties of the claim status.
 We also take a payer’s eligibility, route the claims to their primary network, and automate any necessary repricing.

-What Else Does Smart Data Solutions Have Coming in 2020 to Help Streamline Services in Healthcare?
+What Else Does Smart Data Solutions Have Coming in 2020 for Streamlined Healthcare Solutions?

 Given the ongoing changes during the Coronavirus global pandemic, Smart Data Solutions will be opening up additional submission channels for both our payers and providers to help maintain the flow of their filed claims.